-Objective To provide professional and administrative support to the BEREC Management Board in implementing the BEREC Office communications activities Expected results Organisation of traditional BEREC Office public events including production of relevant materials; 2.
-Production of information items (social media posts, newslette news, press releases) targeted to the stakeholders in the hocountry of the Agency; • 3.
-Production of pro motional items of the A Agency; Strengthening the BEREC Office profile and recognition on smedia; and recognition on social Production and distribution of internal newsletters to the staff of the Agency and to the BEREC Management Board; 6.
-Implementation of the BEREC Office Internal Communications strategy and activity plan 2023; 7.
-Development of t 2024. he BEREC Office Inter nal Communications Plan Indicators Latest result Target Year 2023 Means and frequent of verification Means and frequency of verification Number of events 2021: 3 2023: up to 4 CIAR, CAAR 2.
+Objective To provide professional and administrative support to the BEREC Management Board in implementing the BEREC Office communications activities Expected results 1.
+Organisation of traditional BEREC Office public events including production of relevant materials; 2.
+Production of information items (social media posts, newsletters, news, press releases) targeted to the stakeholders in the host country of the Agency; 3.
+Production of promotional items of the Agency; 4.
+Strengthening the BEREC Office profile and recognition on social media; 5.
+Production and distribution of internal newsletters to the staff of the Agency and to the BEREC Management Board; 6.
+Implementation of the BEREC Office Internal Communications strategy and activity plan 2023; Development of the BEREC Office Internal Communications Plan 2024.
+Indicators Latest result Target Year 2023 Means and frequency of verification 1.
+Number of events 2021: 3 2023: up to 4 CIAR, CAAR 2.
 External info items 2021: 60 2023: 60 CIAR, CAAR 3.
-Internal info items 2021: 46 2023: 50 CIAR, CAAR Main outputs
+Internal info items 2021: 46 2023: 50 CIAR, CAAR Main outputs Main outputs